Rashad-Muntar/to-do/README.md

     npm run build
     ```
     to bundle scripts with **_webpack_** a static module bundler for modern JavaScript applications
-    Then open the `dist/index.html` in a web browser
 7. In develoment mode run
     ```bash
     npm run start